tharu280/Phishing_detector/README.md

 # Phishing Link Detector API

 This project is a **Phishing Link Detector** API built using a fine-tuned BERT model hosted on Hugging Face and served via FastAPI.
-It classifies text input as either **Phishing** or **Not Phishing**.
+It classifies link input as either **Phishing** or **Not Phishing**.

 ---